7 tips for writing an award entry

 4 / Engage your customer

-5 / Think of the judges and tell a story
+5 / Tell a story

 6 / Provide evidence